colinkingswood/colinkingswood.github.io/_posts/2017-02-11-Django-Email-Login.md

 </pre>

+## writing a custom authentication backend

-I created a file backends.py and added the followin to it.
+I created a file backends.py and added the following to it.
 This is where Django hooks in and uses our new class / function to check the email for logging in.

 ModelBackend is the default Django authentication backend, so we subclass that, and override the authenticate method.